hiberhq/ch-ck-tr-d-.c-m-parser/README.md

 `$ python3 p.py -f`

-Will start to working from the ground erasing the previous parser state and all parsed data.
+will start to working from the ground erasing the previous parser state and all parsed data.

 Files `postcodes.conf` / `categories.conf` have postcodes/categories for current task.
 This is the thing you have to adjust before running.
 Values should be written in one line and separated by commas.
 If `postcodes.conf` / `categories.conf` doesn't exist `postcodes_all.conf` / `categories_all.conf` will be used insted.
 But `postcodes.conf` / `categories.conf` have priority.